Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Introduction

 \section{Introduction}

-Exploration of subsets of the overall clinical trial population and treatment effect heterogeneity in general has attracted a lot of attention in the clinical trial literature over the past 10-15 years.
-This work has been primarily presented under the headings of ``precision/personalized/stratified medicine'' generating a certain ``subgroup analysis mythology''.
+Exploration of subgroups of the overall clinical trial population and HTE evaluations in general have attracted a lot of attention in the clinical trial literature over the past 10-15 years.
+Most often, the following two settings are considered in clinical trials: \begin{itemize} \item Estimation of treatment effects in a relatively small number of pre-defined subgroups (typically based on key demographic or clinical covariates) as per regulatory guidance.\cite{FDASIA2018,EMA2019subgconf,FDASIA2018,FDA2022} \item Data-driven assessments of treatment effect heterogeneity. \end{itemize} This paper focuses on the latter setting.
+We view data-driven subgroup identification and analysis as statistical problems for evaluating the heterogeneity of treatment effect across subsets of the overall population and argue for principled data-driven subgroup identification approaches.\cite{Ruberg2015, Lipkovich2017}

+HTE evaluations are primarily presented under the headings of ``precision/personalized/stratified medicine'' generating a certain ``subgroup analysis mythology''.
 It can be viewed as a tension among ``common practices'', ``good practices'' and rigorous methods for subgroup evaluation.
 The ``common practices'' are often criticized as a clinical trial sponsor's attempt to make questionable claims of efficacy in selected patient subgroups, often as a ``salvaging strategy'' in the absence of a convincing treatment effect in the overall population (see systematic reviews\cite{Sune2012,Wallach2017} and references therein).
-These poor practices are often contrasted with ``good practices'' of subgroup analysis that have been developed under various guidelines as a reaction to these practices\cite{Brookes2001, ROTHWELL2005, Sun2010}.
-Even though these guidelines are more principled, they are still quite vague, lack theoretical justification and do not address all relevant issues.
+These poor practices are often contrasted with ``good practices'' of subgroup analysis that have been developed under various guidelines as a reaction to these practices.\cite{Brookes2001, ROTHWELL2005, Sun2010} Even though these guidelines are more principled, they are still quite vague, lack theoretical justification and do not address all relevant issues.
 Here we review the numerous and substantial challenges of subgroup assessments in clinical trials/observational studies and state-of-the-art methods for HTE evaluation.